GenomicsAotearoa/hts_workshop_mpi/docs/level2/23_assembly_long.md

     raven reads/Mbovis_87900.nanopore.fq.gz > raven.fna
     ```

-Unlike `SPAdes`, and many other assembly tools, we do not get much output from this rool.
-In the way we've run it only two files are craeted, and one of them is the assembled genome.
+Unlike `SPAdes`, and many other assembly tools, we do not get much output from this tool.
+In the way we've run it only two files are created, and one of them is the assembled genome.
 For the purposes of the next exercise, we need to produce one more output file.

 !!! question "Exercise"